-The coastal route through Athens’ Riviera adds to the allure of the Sounio day-trip, providing the perfect opportunity for you to marvel at the natural beauty of the country.
-The Temple of Poseidon is perched on the edge of Cape Sounio’s cliff looking out towards the Saronic Gulf.
+The coastal route through Athens’ Riviera adds to the allure of the Sounio day trip, providing the perfect opportunity for you to marvel at the natural beauty of the country and stay at some of the best luxury hotels in Athens, and beach hotels in Athens.
+The Temple of Poseidon is perched on the edge of Cape Sounio’s cliff, looking out towards the Saronic Gulf.

 The streets of Nafplion - credits: solllya.bigmir.net/Depositphotos.com

-Its main attractions with historic value are the castle of Plamidi and the castle of Bourtzi.
-Climb the 999 steps that lead to the top of Palamidi Castle and discover the history hidden behind the fortress that was built between 1711 and 1771, while basking in the spectacular panoramic view of Nafplio and the sea.
+Its main attractions with historical value are the Castle of Plamidi and the Castle of Bourtzi.
+Climb the 999 steps that lead to the top of Palamidi Castle and discover the history hidden behind the fortress that was built between 1711 and 1771 while basking in the spectacular panoramic view of Nafplio and the sea.

-It is no coincidence that Nafplio is one of the most loved cities amongst locals.
-If you want to, you can even combine a day-trip to Nafplio with a visit to Epidaurus and Mycenae for the ultimate Greek experience!
+It is no coincidence that Nafplio is one of the most loved cities among locals.
+If you want to, you can even combine a day trip to Nafplio with a visit to Epidaurus and Mycenae for the ultimate Greek experience!

 The sanctuary of Athena in Delphi - credits: peterlazzarino/Shutterstock.com

-Delphi is an obvious must-see for the visitors of Greece that appreciate history, culture, and flourishing nature.
+Delphi is an obvious must-see for visitors of Greece that appreciate history, culture, and flourishing nature.